celeste1030/javascript-challenge/README.md

 ## Objective

-In this assignment, I wrote code to create a table dynamically based upon a dataset we provide.
+In this assignment, I wrote code to create a table dynamically based upon a dataset provided.
 I used JavaScript, HTML, and CSS, and D3.js to allow users to filter the table data for specific values.

 ## Step 1